A view of Almaty, Kazakhstan. Photo by Timur.

 Anne LeBaron (at right) in a yurt.
 Photo by Sandra Powers.

 Kazakhstan is the only country in Central Asia that has a classical music station, Radio Classic.
 Over the last couple years, KUSC has begun to form a relationship with Radio Classic and learn about their little known, but incredibly vibrant contemporary classical music scene.
 Nestled up against Russia and China, Kazakh classical music reflects the blend of cultures that make up its people.
-Russian composition is sometimes used with Kazakh folk instruments to create a uniquely Kazakh sound.
+Russian-style European classical music influences can be heard in some contemporary compositions with Kazakh folk instruments, creating a uniquely Kazakh sound.
 These instruments, like the dombra and Kyl-kobyz, were created by nomads that roamed the plains of Central Asia for centuries.
 This special four part series produced by Adriana Cargill for Arts Alive (Saturdays at 8AM, and available as a podcast), will focus on the unique musical styles of Kazakhstan and the country’s connection with our own classical music community right here in L.A.

 Anne LeBaron and Timur working on the Silent Steppe Cantata in Almaty, Kazakhstan.
 Photo by Sandra Powers.